mharkess/EcoSwitch/EcoSwitch Website/README.md

 npm start
 ```

-  This will start the development server and the project can be accessed through localhost port 3000 ([http://localhost:3000](http://localhost:3000)).
+&nbspThis will start the development server and the project can be accessed through localhost port 3000 ([http://localhost:3000](http://localhost:3000)).

 **OR**